 The proposed mechanism of the ene reaction involves simultaneous transfer of a hydrogen atom and CC bond cleavage.
 In this tutorial, you will obtain the transition state for the ene reaction of 1-pentene from 3-21G Hartree Fock calculations, and examine the reaction coordinate for evidence of concerted motion.
-Optionally, you will perform B3LYP/6-31G\ density functional energy calculations to estimate the activation energy for the reaction.

-- 1. Bring up the organic model kit and build 1-pentene in a conformation in which one of the terminal hydrogens on the ethyl group is poised to transfer to the terminal methylene group.
-To rotate about a (single) bond, first click on it to select (it will be marked by a yellow cylinder), hold down the left button and Alt key (option key on Mac) and move the mouse up and down.
-Minimize and click on V. - 2.
-First, save 1-pentene as 1-pentene density functional for optional use later (1).
-Also make a copy for immediate use; name it ene reaction 1-pentene.
-In both cases you will need to replace the suggested name (1-pentene). - 3.
-Select Guess Transition State from the Search menu (or click on the icon at the top of the screen).
+- 1. Build 1-pentene in a conformation in which one of the terminal hydrogens on the ethyl group is poised to transfer to the terminal methylene group.
+To rotate about a (single) bond, first click on it to select (it will be marked by a red arrow), and drag the mouse up or down in the area below at the left of the screen.
+Alternatively, hold down the left button and Alt key (option key on Mac) and move the mouse up and down.
+Minimize and click on bod. - 2.
+Select Guess Transition State from the Search menu ().
 Click on bond a in the figure on the following page and then click on bond b.
 A curved arrow from double bond a to single bond b will be drawn.

 Next, click on bond c and then on bond d.
 A second curved arrow from bonds c to d will be drawn.
-Finally, click on bond e and then, while holding down the Shift key, click on the (methyl) hydrogen to be transferred and on the terminal (methylene) carbon to receive this hydrogen.
+Finally, click on bond e and then, click on the (methyl) hydrogen to be transferred and on the terminal (methylene) carbon to receive this hydrogen.
 A third curved arrow from bond e to the center of a dotted line that has been drawn between the hydrogen and oxygen, will appear.

-If you make a mistake, you can remove an arrow by selecting Delete from the Build menu (click on ) and then clicking on the arrow.
-(You will need to select to continue.)
+If you make a mistake, you can remove an arrow by selecting Delete from the Build menu () and then clicking on the arrow.
+(You will need to select \(\frac{1}{2} \) to continue.)
 Alternatively, hold down the Delete key as you click on an arrow.
-With all three arrows in place, click on at the bottom right of the screen.
+With all three arrows in place, click on \(\frac{1}{2} \) at the bottom right of the screen.
 Your structure will be replaced by a guess at the ene transition state.
 If the resulting structure is unreasonable, then you have probably made an error in the placement of the arrows.
-In this case, select Undo from the Edit menu to return to the model with the arrows and modify accordingly.
+In this case, select Undo from the Edit menu (\(\frac{1}{2} \) to return to the model with the arrows and modify accordingly.

-- 4. Enter the Calculations dialog (Setup menu), and specify calculation of transition-state geometry using the 3-21G Hartree-Fock model.
-Select Transition State Geometry from the top menu to the right of Calculate, and choose Hartree-Fock and 3-21G from the two bottom menus.
+- 3. Select Calculations... from the Setup menu (), and specify calculation of transition-state geometry using the 3-21G Hartree-Fock model.
+Select Transition State Geometry from the top menu to the right of Calculate, and choose Hartree-Fock, 3-21G and Vacuum from the three bottom menus.
 Finally, check IR to the right of Compute.
 This will allow you to confirm that you have found a transition state, and that it smoothly connects reactant and product.
-Click on Submit. - 5.
+Click on Submit and name it ene reaction 1-pentene. - 4.
 When the job completes, animate the motion of atoms along the reaction coordinate.
-Select Spectra from the Display menu and click on the IR tab.
-Click on the top entry in the list in the IR dialog that results.
+Select Spectra from the Display menu ()), click on in the bar at the top of the spectra pane and click on the spectra pane to bring up a list of frequencies and intensities.

+Click the top entry in the list.
 It corresponds to an imaginary frequency, and will be designated with an i in front of the number.